TanStack/query/docs/src/pages/guides/query-cancellation.md

 ## Manual Cancellation

 You might want to cancel a query manually.
 For example, if the request takes a long time to finish, you can allow the user to click a cancel button to stop the request.
 To do this, you just need to call `queryClient.cancelQueries(key)`.
-If `promise.cancel` is available or you have consumed the `singal` passed to the query function then React Query will cancel the request.
+If `promise.cancel` is available or you have consumed the `signal` passed to the query function then React Query will cancel the request.

 ```js
 const [queryKey] = useState('todos')